FHobbs8030/se_project_aroundtheus/README.md

-# Around The U.S.
+# Around The U.S

 An interactive photo gallery built as part of the TripleTen Web Development Bootcamp.
 The project is fully responsive, includes form validation, and connects to an external API to persist user data and cards.

 ## Project Overview

-"Around The U.S." lets users:
+Around The U.S. lets users:

 - Edit their profile information
 - Change their profile avatar
 - Add new cards (places with images and names)